imikimi/literate_randomizer/README.md

     LiterateRandomizer.paragraph(options={})
       :first_word => nil - the start word
-      :words => range or int - number of words in sentance :sentances => range or int - number of sentances in paragraph :punctuation => nil - punction to end the sentance with (nil == randomly selected from punctuation_distribution)
+      :words => range or int - number of words in sentence :sentences => range or int - number of sentences in paragraph :punctuation => nil - punction to end the sentence with (nil == randomly selected from punctuation_distribution)

 **paragraphs** options:

     LiterateRandomizer.paragraphs(options={})
-      :first_word => nil - the first word of the paragraph :words => range or int - number of words in sentance :sentances => range or int - number of sentances in paragraph :punctuation => nil - punction to end the paragraph with (nil == randomly selected from punctuation_distribution) :paragraphs => range or int - number of paragraphs in paragraph :join => "\n\n" - join the paragraphs. if :join => false, returns an array of the paragraphs
+      :first_word => nil - the first word of the paragraph :words => range or int - number of words in sentence :sentences => range or int - number of sentences in paragraph :punctuation => nil - punction to end the paragraph with (nil == randomly selected from punctuation_distribution) :paragraphs => range or int - number of paragraphs in paragraph :join => "\n\n" - join the paragraphs. if :join => false, returns an array of the paragraphs

 Advanced example:

-    lr.paragraph :sentances => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
+    lr.paragraph :sentences => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
     # => "A dense mob of our.
 Gods on that Challenger.
 Invariably to safety though.
 Weaponless but it my!
 Some bandy-legged lurching creature!!!"

 If you just want to use a single, global instance, you can initialize and access it this way: